Alzheimer’s disease is the most common form of dementia and the sixth leading cause of death in the United States.

 An estimated 80% of Alzheimer’s disease patients age 65 and older are classified as mild-to-moderate, which is the patient population we are focused on treating with intepirdine (RVT-101).

-In 2015, total healthcare costs for Alzheimer’s and other dementias were $226 billion in the US alone.
+In 2017, total healthcare costs for Alzheimer’s and other dementias will cost $259 billion in the US alone.
 No new treatment options for patients have been approved by the FDA for the treatment of Alzheimer’s disease since 2003.
 Axovant is currently developing intepirdine in a Phase 3 international, multicenter, double-blind, placebo-controlled study designed to evaluate the safety, tolerability and efficacy intepirdine in mild-to-moderate Alzheimer’s disease patients called MINDSET study.

 A global Phase 3 clinical research study evaluating intepirdine